 3 DCS:217 Translation Applications of ASL 3 DCS:218 Pre-Workplace Learning 3 DCS:219 Workplace Learning:

 Deaf Communication Studies

 We invite you to meet with an STLCC advisor for one-on-one help in planning your pathway to this rewarding career.
 Click Here

 STLCC’s Deaf Communications Studies Advisory Board, a group of professional interpreters and representatives from local hiring agencies, advises program leaders on curriculum and how it relates to employment in the field.

 Knowledge of American Sign Language can be a valuable addition to a resume for people in a wide variety of service fields, such as special education teachers, teaching assistants, nursing home personnel, educational advocates, social workers, nurses, and more.

 The Missouri Commission for the Deaf and Hard of Hearing works with individuals, service providers, businesses, organizations, and state agencies to improve the lives and opportunities of all Missourians with hearing loss. www.mcdhh.mo.gov

 The Deaf Communication Studies: Interpreter Education program is offered at our Florissant Valley campus.
-Students make take general education classes toward this degree at any of our four campuses, our five eduction centers, and online.
+Students may take general education classes toward this degree at any of our four campuses, our five education centers, and online.